A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Simulation Experiments

 We compare six algorithms, namely AutoCloud \cite{bezerra20}, ASOINN \cite{shen08}, SOINN+ \cite{wiwatcharakoses20}, TCA \cite{masuyama19b}, CAEA \cite{masuyama22a}, and CAE.
 Note that AutoCloud organizes clusters by using fuzzy concepts, i.e., the algorithm allows each data point to belong to multiple clusters simultaneously.
 ASOINN and SOINN+ are GNG-based algorithms while TCA, CAEA, and CAE are ART-based algorithms.
 The source code of AutoCloud\footnote{\url{https://github.com/BrunuXCosta/AutoCloud}}, ASOINN\footnote{\url{https://cs.nju.edu.cn/rinc/Soinn.html}}, SOINN+\footnote{\url{https://osf.io/6dqu9/}}, TCA\footnote{\url{https://github.com/Masuyama-lab/TCA}}, and CAEA\footnote{\url{https://github.com/Masuyama-lab/HCAEA}} is provided by the authors of the original papers.
 The source code of CAE is available on GitHub\footnote{\url{https://github.com/Masuyama-lab/CAE}}.

-SOINN+ and CAE have no parameters, while AutoCloud, ASOINN, TCA, and CAEA have parameters which affect their clustering performance.
-We use grid search to specify parameter values of those algorithms.
-Table \ref{tab:paramAlgorithms} summarizes the range of grid search for parameters in each algorithm.
-These parameters and their ranges are based on the experiments in the original paper of each algorithm.
-We use the Euclidean distance for a distance function in AutoCloud as in the original paper \cite{bezerra20}.
+SOINN+ and CAE require no parameter tuning, whereas AutoCloud, ASOINN, TCA, and CAEA each include parameters that influence their clustering performance.
+For these algorithms, we determine parameter values using grid search.
+Table \ref{tab:paramAlgorithms} summarizes the parameter ranges used for grid search in each algorithm, which are based on the experimental settings reported in the original publications.
+As in the original paper \cite{bezerra20}, we use the Euclidean distance as the distance function for AutoCloud.